 The same principles apply where a non-party seeks to compel arbitration with a party to an arbitration agreement.
-For example, in New York, a signatory to an arbitration agreement was bound to arbitrate with a non-party because of the "close relationship between the entities."18 However, as noted above, the jurisdiction to decide whether a signatory must arbitrate with a non-signatory has more recently been found to lie with the arbitrators rather than the court if the signatory agreed to arbitrate under arbitration rules that contain a broad grant of jurisdiction to the arbitrators.
+For example, in New York, a signatory to an arbitration agreement was bound to arbitrate with a non-party because of the "close relationship between the entities".
+Courts also recognize principles of estoppel as a basis to arbitrate with non-signatories.
+This is usually in instances where a non-signatory defendant seeks to compel arbitration with a signatory after the signatory sues the non-signatory in court.
+Even in such circumstances, however, the courts in recent decisions have applied the estoppel doctrine narrowly, and have required that the signatory's claims rely or otherwise depend on the written agreement containing the arbitration clause.
+As noted above, the jurisdiction to decide whether a signatory must arbitrate with a non-signatory has been found to lie with the arbitrators rather than the court if the signatory agreed to arbitrate under arbitration rules that contain a broad grant of jurisdiction to the arbitrators.

 Another instance in which the joinder of non-parties to an arbitration agreement arises involves corporations that have subsidiaries or affiliated entities.
-In these instances, courts have applied traditional concepts of corporate law and determined that where a company which has entered into an arbitration agreement exercises complete control over a subsidiary and uses that control to commit wrongdoing, the parent corporation may be compelled to arbitrate in a dispute related to its subsidiary.19 Additionally, a corporation which is a non-signatory to an arbitration agreement.20 Similarly, a parent corporation may be required to arbitrate based on an arbitration agreement with a subsidiary.21
+In these instances, courts have applied traditional concepts of corporate law and determined that where a company which has entered into an arbitration agreement exercises complete control over a subsidiary and uses that control to commit wrongdoing, the parent corporation may be compelled to arbitrate in a dispute related to its subsidiary.
+Additionally, a corporation which is a non-signatory to an arbitration agreement may be able to compel arbitration where its subsidiary is a signatory to the agreement.
+Similarly, a parent corporation may be required to arbitrate based on an arbitration agreement with a subsidiary.